Multi-Factor Authentication

 1. Log in to DNSimple with your username and password.

-2. If the credentials are correct, you’ll see a 2-Step Verification window which may look different depending on whether you also have a security key enabled.
+2. If the credentials are correct, you’ll see a 2-Step Verification window.
+This may look different if you also have a security key enabled.

-If you also have a security key enabled as an MFA method, it will be the default authentication method displayed.
-Click to switch to using a one-time password for the second verification step.
+If you have a security key enabled, it will be the default authentication method displayed.
+Click Use one-time password to switch to using a one-time password for the second verification step.
+Multi-factor authentication

 Using a security key